 - Distributes Nominations to each committee member.

-- Provides the list of approved award recipients to the Office of Workplace Learning.
+- Provides the list of approved award recipients to the Office of the VP of Administrative Services or the assigned committee representative.

 - Records minutes of all meetings and forwards pertinent information to committee members.